UBC-Snowbots/Snowflake/README.md

 </pre>

 ## Creating a new **simple** node
-- you will not be able to write unit tests for this type of node, so it must be extremely simple
+- You will not be able to write unit tests for this type of node, so it must be extremely simple
 - **my_node.cpp** will contain the entire node, and will probably contain a `while(ros::ok()){}` loop
 <pre>
 some_ros_package